Public Art on Campus

-Individuals or groups proposing a temporary installation will complete the Public Art Application Form and submit it via mail or electronically to the Office of Public Affairs at the address below.
+Individuals or groups proposing a temporary installation will complete the Public Art Application Form.
 The application form should be submitted at least one month in advance of the date of the proposed installation.
 The committee may schedule a meeting with the artist(s) to discuss and further review the proposal.

 Removal of Installations

-Individuals or groups proposing the removal of temporary or permanent installations will complete the Public Art Application Form and submit it via mail or electronically to the Office of Public Affairs at the address below.
+Individuals or groups proposing the removal of temporary or permanent installations will complete the Public Art Application Form.

 Office of Public Affairs

 11/22/2022: Updated Vice Chancellor for Public Affairs and Economic Development to Vice Chancellor for Strategic Communication and Public Affairs; Aligned current procedure for submission of Public Art Application Form with current practice.